TheButtskie/TheButtskie/README.md

 I am currently working on CSGO Memories.
 A project dedicated to creating a timeline of counter strike global offensive.

+You can support my work on CSGO Memories by becoming a [sponsor](https://github.com/sponsors/TheButtskie).

 ### Get in touch ✉️
 - On Twitter [@ButtskieTV](https://twitter.com/buttskietv)
 - By email [buttskiedoesbusiness@gmail.com](mailto:buttskiedoesbusiness@gmail.com)